jkjhalkee/java-app/README.md

         Stage 5: Use the Maven Integration plugin to package the application into a JAR file.
         Stage 6: Use the Kubernetes Continuous Deploy plugin to deploy the application to a test environment using Helm.
         Stage 7: Use a testing framework like Selenium to run user acceptance tests on the deployed application.
-        Stage 8: Use Argo CD to promote the application to a production environment.
+        Stage 8: Use Argo CD to promote the application to a production environment..

-    5. Set up Argo CD:
-        Install Argo CD on the Kubernetes cluster.
-        Set up a Git repository for Argo CD to track the changes in the Helm charts and Kubernetes manifests.
-        Create a Helm chart for the Java application that includes the Kubernetes manifests and Helm values.
-        Add the Helm chart to the Git repository that Argo CD is tracking.

-    6. Configure Jenkins pipeline to integrate with Argo CD:
-       6.1 Add the Argo CD API token to Jenkins credentials.
-       6.2 Update the Jenkins pipeline to include the Argo CD deployment stage.

     7. Run the Jenkins pipeline:
        7.1 Trigger the Jenkins pipeline to start the CI/CD process for the Java application.